 Research Associate (MPhil)

 A Liceo Classico graduate, Greta completed her Classics BA and Digital Humanities MA degrees at King’s College London.
 Greta is completing a PhD at the UCL Centre for Digital Humanities where her research will ultimately produce a digital edition of an ancient Latin manuscript.
 Greta’s interests lie within the fields of Classical philology, Manuscript Studies and Textual Criticism.
 Previously, she worked as a Research Associate at the Humboldt Chair of Digital Humanities at the University of Leipzig.
 As of July 2015, Greta is an Executive Board member of Digital Medievalist and Associate Editor of the Digital Medievalist Journal.
+Since May 2017, Greta is also an editorial member of Umanistica Digitale, the Italian journal of Digital Humanities.
 Greta is fluent in Italian and English, her native languages, speaks Spanish as well as conversational Modern Greek, German and French.